COVID-19 Stipend Extensions

 A stipend extension of:

-- Up to 26 weeks (full time equivalent) if your project has been profoundly affected by COVID-19 to the extent that a major restructure or re-conception of the project is required to complete your research degree
+• Up to 26 weeks (full time equivalent) if your project was profoundly affected by COVID-19 to the extent that a major restructure or re-conception of the project is required to complete your research degree.

-The extension will be provided at the University standard scholarship rate and is inclusive of any COVID-19 paid leave received as part of the maximum COVID support available.
+The extension will be provided at the University standard scholarship rate in the year in which it is paid.

-Stipend extension will not be available beyond 4 years of candidature.
+Stipend extensions will not be available beyond 4 years of candidature.

 If your stipend has already finished and you are awarded a stipend extension, the extension will be paid to you as back-pay.